franciscop/statux/README.md

 ### Login and localStorage

-Now that you know how to call an API for long, let's  see how to store/retrieve the token in localStorage automatically ([**see working codesandbox**](https://codesandbox.io/s/elastic-haslett-njqjr)):
+Now that you know how to call an API for long, let's  see how to store/retrieve the token in localStorage automatically:

 ```js
 import React from "react";